ivano-donadi/KVN/README.md

 python3 pvnet_train_parallel.py -d ../data/sy_datasets/heart_0_stereo_0 -m ../results -n 150 -e 10 -s 10 --cfg_file configs/custom_dsac.yaml
 ```

 This command will train the model using DSAC as the training loss and will save a checkpoint every 10 epochs inside the results folder, named 9.pth, 19.pth and so on.
 The checkpoint with the best validation parameters is saved inside `results/best_model`.
-To perform the same training but with PVNet's l1 vote loss you simply need to choose `configs/custom_vanilla.yaml` as the configuration file.
-Additionally, it is possible to perform random background augmentation by expliciting the `--bkg_imgs` option with the path to the backgrounds dataset.
-We provide the set of backgrounds that were used in our experiments at [this link](). #### TODO: add link
+To perform the same training but with PVNet's l1 vote loss, you simply need to choose `configs/custom_vanilla.yaml` as the configuration file.
+Additionally, it is possible to perform random background augmentation by explicating the `--bkg_imgs` option with the path to the backgrounds dataset.
+We provide the set of backgrounds that were used in our experiments at [this link](https://drive.google.com/file/d/1lzxR0A8j0-2dvLwC3lPA-UcYSOw8uvwY/view?usp=sharing).
 In case of correct execution, the output of this script will be the network's training process and the evaluation results on the validation set at the specified epochs interval.

 ## KVNet evaluation